tkenning/dev.na.bambora.com/source/docs/guides/android_pay/index.md

 ## About Android Pay

-Our Payments API allows your mobile apps and online stores to accept payments using an Android device or, from a desktop, with the Google Chome web browser.
+Our Payments API allows your mobile apps and online stores to accept payments using an Android device or from a desktop with the Google Chome web browser.

 When your customers use Android Pay, actual credit or debit card numbers are not sent with the payment.
 Instead a virtual account number is used to represent account info – so customer card details stay safe and secure.

 All of the directions and code samples to enable Android Pay in your app are available through Google documentation.
-Visit [Android Pay](https://www.android.com/pay/) to goes over the basics of Android Pay.
+Visit [Android Pay](https://www.android.com/pay/) to go over the basics of Android Pay.
 [Android Pay for Developers](https://developers.google.com/android-pay/) has instructions on how to enable Android Pay and on how to create Android Pay payment tokens.

 ## Getting Started

 If this is your first time implementing our APIs we recommend reviewing our [Reference guide](/docs/references/payment_APIs/), to get familiar with Bambora's Payment APIs.

-You can find more about Bambora and Android Pay on [Github](https://github.com/bambora/na-payments-api-demo)
+You can find more about Bambora and Android Pay on [Github](https://github.com/bambora/na-payments-api-demo).

 ## Requirements